 Originally the site of an important Cistersian Abbey, all that’s left now is this 15th-century gatehouse.
 With an ornate carved window, the gatehouse straddles a road running through the village of Kingswood.
 You can view it from outside or pick up a key to see the interiors.

 Free entry (interiors currently closed but normally open 10am-3.30pm).
 Address: Abbey Street, Kingswood, Wotton-Under-Edge, Gloucestershire GL12 8RA

 Castles and country houses

 Minster Lovell Hall and Dovecote

-This manor house along the banks of the River Windrush was built in the 1430s for William, Baron of Lovell and Holand, who was one of the richest men in England at the time.
-But by the 18th century it had been abandoned, with most of the stone taken away to use in other buildings, leaving the manor a picturesque ruin with only the original dovecote in tact.
+This grand manor house along the banks of the River Windrush was built in the 1430s for William, Baron of Lovell and Holland, who was one of the richest men in England at the time.
+But by the 18th century it had been abandoned, with most of the stone taken away to use in other buildings, leaving Minster Lovell Hall a picturesque ruin with only the original dovecote in tact.